 There are few things more quintessentially summer than eating an ice cream cone or sipping a frappe on a hot day.
-It’s a rite of passage for kids—and one that adults definitely won’t mind partaking in, too.
-And we can’t think of a better time to snag a cool treat than on National Ice Cream Day, which is Sunday, July 16, this year.
-So we’re bringing you a rundown of the newest ice cream shops in Boston that are open just in time for you to celebrate.
+And we can’t think of a better time to expand your treat horizons beyond your neighborhood shop than on National Ice Cream Day, a mid-July annual tradition.
+So we’re bringing you a rundown of some of Boston's most drive-worthy destination ice cream shops, from old-fashioned soft serve purveyors to trendy rolled ice cream makers.

 Stuck at home but have an ice cream jones?
 Just connect to Scoop n Scootery, who delivers.

-The Scoop n Scootery started as a food truck and took up permanent residence in Arlington last year.
+The Scoop n Scootery started as a food truck and took up permanent residence in Arlington in 2016.
 While the Scootery may have gone brick-and-mortar, you can still order one of its frozen yogurt or ice cream sundaes right to your door.
 That’s right, the Scootery is pioneering ice cream delivery in Boston, making it super easy to get a scoop without ever leaving home.

 If you and your kids love ice cream, but can’t eat dairy then head to FoMu (faux moo, get it?).
-The local, plant-based frozen treat shop has two new locations where you can get your fix without worrying about feeling sick: one in the South End that opened last year and a Newbury Street pop-up that runs until the end of 2017.
+The local, plant-based frozen treat shop has four locations where you can get your fix without worrying about feeling sick: South End, Back Bay, Allston and Jamaica Plain.

 FoMu has dairy-free treats that taste just as delectable as ice cream.